KunalSin9h/github-backend-octernship-project-houseware/README.md

 5. `users`

-   For Getting all users
+   For Getting all users from the same organization

-   endpoint: GET `v1/users`
+   endpoint: **GET** `/v1/users`

 ### When User is logged in, then the JWT Token is set in the `Cookie` header of the response.

 Which means user does not have to send the auth token in the header of the request all the time.

-The Postman Documentation for API endpoint is [Postman Spec](https://documenter.getpostman.com/view/17603911/2s93JtQ3TW)
+After setting up the local development environment, you can test the API using `Postman`.

-The Exported Postman Collection is in `assets` folder.
+The `Postman` Collection for the APIs is: https://www.postman.com/kunalsin9h/workspace/auth-services-apis/collection/17603911-847fa63f-e436-4cbd-b7f4-c233d23c1f0f?action=share&creator=17603911

-### Testing
+### Testing APIs

 The database is populated with dummy data for testing.